masamatt/mjo_eq-wave_model/README.md

 Two models are available within the repository.
 The first, derived from the [primitive equations](#Vi-Primitive-Equation-Model) on an equatorial beta-plane, is contained mostly in the directory `primitive/`.
 The second model is contained mostly in the directory `balanced/`, and is derived from the primitive equation [potential vorticity](#Vii-Balanced-Model) (PV) principle together with a linear balance relation.
 The directory `lib/` contains a few routines shared between both models.
 A directory containing scripts to plot the output, `plotting/`, has been added.<br>

 Only 3 scripts, all located in the root directory, are needed to operate the model.
 The first [MJO_RUN.m](#iiiii---run-model--mjo_runm) calls a simulation.
 The second [MJO_PARAMS.m](#iiiiii---set-run-parameters--mjo_paramsm) contains the user adjustable parameters controlling physical aspects of a simulation.
-The last [MJO_PLOT.m](#iiiiv---plot-model-output--mjo_plotm) contains parameters for plot appareance and makes the plotting call as well.
+The last [MJO_PLOT.m](#iiiiv---plot-model-output--mjo_plotm) contains parameters for plot appareance and makes the plotting call as well.<br>
 [\[Return to top\]](#mjo_eq-wave_model)
 <br><br><br>